 Yup!
 You might have noticed that the human men in your life have nipples — they have them for the same reason dogs do.
 As Live Science reports, “During the first several weeks, male and female embryos follow the same blueprint, which includes the development of nipples.”
 This is before the genes that develop male genitalia switch on; by then, as Live Science puts it, “those nipples aren’t going anywhere.”

-Now that you know about your dog’s nipples, let’s look at what problems or issues affect them.
+Now that you know more about dog nipples, let’s look at what problems or issues affect them.

 “The mammary tissues can develop cancers,” Dr. Chayasriwong says.
 “That’s why it’s really important for people to bring in dogs regularly so we can check for any weird bumps or lumps.
 Problems in mammary glands are more likely to appear in female dogs who are intact, or female dogs who were spayed later in life.”